kubedb/docs/docs/guides/pgbouncer/quickstart/quickstart.md

 - `spec.version` is name of the PgBouncerVersion crd where the docker images are specified.
 In this tutorial, a PgBouncer with base image version 1.17.0 is created.
 - `spec.replicas` specifies the number of replica pgbouncer server pods to be created for the PgBouncer object.
-- `spec.databases` specifies the databases that are going to be served via PgBouncer.
+- `spec.database` specifies the database that are going to be served via PgBouncer.
 - `spec.connectionPool` specifies the configurations for connection pool.
 - `spec.terminationPolicy` specifies what policy to apply while deletion.

-### spec.databases
+### spec.database

-Databases contain three `required` fields and two `optional` fields.
+Databases contain two `required` fields and one `optional` field.

-- `spec.databases.alias`:  specifies an alias for the target database located in a postgres server specified by an appbinding.
+- `spec.databases.syncUsers`:  Specifies whether PgBouncer should collect usernames and passwords from external secrets with specified labels.
 - `spec.databases.databaseName`:  specifies the name of the target database.
 - `spec.databases.databaseRef`:  specifies the name and namespace of the appBinding that contains the path to a PostgreSQL server where the target database can be found.
-- `spec.databases.username` (optional):  specifies the user with whom this particular database should have an exclusive connection.
-By default, if this field is left empty, all users will be able to use the database.
-- `spec.databases.password` (optional):  specifies password to authenticate the user with whom this particular database should have an exclusive connection.

 ### spec.connectionPool